danielegiardiello/Prediction_performance_survival/README.md

-# Assessing prediction performance of survival models
+# Assessing performance and clinical usefulness in prediction models with survival outcomes: practical guidance for Cox proportional hazards models
-The following repository illustrates how to develop and validate a risk prediction models with survival outcome.
-Different guidelines are available according to the different level of statistical education, experience and interests of the user according to the [STRATOS](https://www.stratos-initiative.org/) initiative.

-The collaboration with STRATOS topic [groups](https://www.stratos-initiative.org/groups) 6 and 8 was essential to provide this work.
+R Code repository for the manuscript 'Assessing performance and clinical usefulness in prediction models with survival outcomes: practical guidance for Cox proportional hazards models' (in preparation).

 The repository contains the following code: